4 Cooperative Agents

 Tooltip Text

-The next resource attempts to break down our understanding of what a cooperative agent would be into more granular and specific agent properties that could more easily be specified, evaluated and trained for.
+The next resources attempt to break down our understanding of what a cooperative agent would be into more granular and specific agent properties that could more easily be specified, evaluated and trained for.
+The first is a blogpost and the second is a presentation.
+Feel free to engage with both or just one of them depending on your preferences as they cover the same concepts (the presentation does however include audience questions from 38:12).

 Tooltip Text